Cleveland Sight Center: Preschool and Children's Services

+In addition to the preschool, CSC provides a range of Children’s Services, including early intervention for children and families to maximize skills across developmental areas and school-age case management to guide children and families through the special education process.

 Events

 White Cane Walk

 White Cane Walk is CSC's annual fundraiser to raise awareness and support for the blind and visually impaired community.
-The walk, hosted at Cleveland Sight Center, educates participants about the importance of the white cane, the blind and visually impaired community and Cleveland Sight Center.
+The event, hosted at Cleveland Sight Center, educates participants about the importance of the white cane, the blind and visually impaired community and Cleveland Sight Center.
+The event features a one-mile walk around Wade Lagoon in University Circle and a celebration to follow with family-friendly music, food and games.

-Golf Classic

-Cleveland Sight Center hosts an annual Golf Classic in the summer that helps raise money to support programs and services.